What Buy-To-Let Taxes Do I Have To Pay?

 CGT Rates for 2024/25 Tax Year

-Profit is the difference between the sale price and the total acquisition cost.
+Profit is the difference between the selling price of the property and the total costs involved in acquiring and selling it.
 This includes:

-• The original purchase price of the property.
+• The purchase price (what you originally paid for the property).

 Let’s walk through an example.